Hoops & Yoyo: Television

 The characters were used on the Hallmark Channel in November and December 2009-2010 as part of a programming block titled "Hallmark Channel's Movie Night with Hoops & Yoyo."
 This is the first time that Hallmark Cards and Hallmark Channel collaborated on a project together.
 On November 25, 2011, CBS premiered a Hoops & Yoyo Christmas TV special produced by Hallmark, titled Hoops & Yoyo Ruin Christmas.
 On October 26, 2012, Hallmark Channel aired a sequel, Hoops & Yoyo's Haunted Halloween.

 Albums

 In December 2005, Hallmark released a Hoops & Yoyo holiday CD entitled Jingle Jingle Wiggle.
 It features both vocal and instrumental music.
-All of the music is played by Yoyo.
 The CD also features the animated short "A Bongo Christmas."
 They have also released a CD entitled One Donut a Day! on July 1, 2007.
 It includes 19 short songs.

-Controversy

-In 2010, Hallmark pulled an astronomy-themed Hoops & Yoyo "talking" graduation card off shelves after members of the Los Angeles, California chapter of the NAACP claimed that it contained a racist message.
-The greeting card contained the words: "And you black holes -- you're so ominous!
-And you planets?
-Watch your back!"
-However, the Los Angeles NAACP members felt that the card was offensive because "black holes" sounded like "black whores" in the recording.
-Hallmark denied that the card was in any way racist, but pulled it from its stores nonetheless.
+One Donut a Day! also has 3 animated music videos, that can be accessible through placing the CD into a computer.